 The tax on inheritances and gifts shall be paid by a legal entity or natural person that inherits or receives as a gift property, cash, cash claim and securities or movable property if their individual value is higher than HRK 50,000.00 on the day the tax liability is determined.
 The tax on inheritances and gifts shall not be paid if VAT is charged on the inherited of gifted movables.
-The tax on inheritances and gifts shall be paid at the rate of 5%, while the tax base for inheritances and gifts is the amount of cash and the market value of financial and other assets, on the day of the tax liability is determined, after deduction of debts and costs that relate to the assets on which the tax shall be paid.
+The tax on inheritances and gifts shall be paid at the rate of 4%, while the tax base for inheritances and gifts is the amount of cash and the market value of financial and other assets, on the day of the tax liability is determined, after deduction of debts and costs that relate to the assets on which the tax shall be paid.
 The tax base for inheritances and gifts shall be determined by the competent tax authority.

-The tax on road motor vehicles shall be paid by a legal entity or natural person that is the owner of a registered passenger cars or motorcycle.
-The tax shall be paid annually according to the age of the vehicle and its engine power expressed in KW, as follows: for passenger cars in the minimum amount of HRK 200.00 up to HRK 1,500.00, and for motorcycles in the minimum amount of HRK 50.00 to the maximum of HRK 1,200.00.
+The tax on road motor vehicles is defined when the vehicle is registered.
+The tax amount depends on the engine power and the age of the vehicle: for passenger cars in the minimum amount of HRK 200.00 up to HRK 1,500.00, and for motorcycles in the minimum amount of HRK 50.00 to the maximum of HRK 1,200.00.
+Taxperson is the owner of the vehicle or the person registered in vehicle license.

 The tax on vessels shall be paid by a legal entity or natural person that is the owner of of a registered vessel.
 The tax shall be paid annually according to the decision of the competent tax authority on the territory in which the vessel is registered not later than 15 days from the delivery of the decision on determining the tax liability.